Nielsen-Aurmoogum/Flamingo-programmer/README.md

-- Hi, I’m @Flamingo-programmer
+- Hi, I’m @Nielsen-Aurmoogum
 - I’m interested in python
 - I’m currently learning javascript

 <!---
-Flamingo-programmer/Flamingo-programmer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Nielsen-Aurmoogum/Nielsen Aurmoogum is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->